-Below are the top 6 comparison between CIFS vs SMB:
+Below are the top 6 comparisons between CIFS vs SMB:

 Key Difference Between CIFS vs SMB

-It is mostly said to use SMB over CIFS for below reasons:
+It is mostly said to use SMB over CIFS for the below reasons:

 - The number of commands and subcommands were used to transfer the file over the network.
-The numbers of commands were more than a hundred to just transfer the file.
-But, SMB has reduced these commands to almost Nineteen which is a very feasible way of the file transfer.
+The numbers of commands were more than a hundred just to transfer the file.
+But, SMB has reduced these commands to almost Nineteen, which is a very feasible way of file transfer.

 - Data storage size is also more compared to CIFS Protocol.